Ken Calvert: 1992

+1996

 In 1996, Calvert was reelected with 54% of the vote, defeating Democrat Guy Kimbrough.

+1998

 In 1998 he defeated Democrat Mike Rayburn with 55% of the vote.

+2000

 Calvert won again in 2000 with 74% of the vote, facing no major-party opposition.

+2002

 Calvert was reelected in 2002, defeating college administrator Louis Vandenberg with 64% of the vote.

+2004-2006

 He defeated Vandenberg again in 2004 with 61% of the vote, and in 2006 with 60% of the vote.

+2008

-In 2008, Calvert had a surprisingly close race, defeating Democratic nominee Bill Hedrick with 52% of the vote.
+In 2008, Calvert defeated Democratic nominee Bill Hedrick by 25,582 to 15,952 votes.
 He declared victory immediately, but Hedrick waited three weeks before conceding, due to unusually high turnout prolonging the vote-counting process.

+2010

 In 2010, Hedrick ran against Calvert again.
 While most pundits, such as Larry Sabato, expected him to lose again, sources such as The New York Times ranked the race more competitive.
 The New York Times re-ranked this race from solid Republican to leaning Republican.
 Calvert won by ten percentage points.

+2012

 The National Journal's Cook Political Report named Calvert one of the top 10 Republicans most vulnerable to redistricting in 2012, largely due to his district's rapidly growing Hispanic population.
 Despite this, Calvert defeated opponent Michael Williamson with 61% of the vote.

+2014

+Calvert ran for a twelfth term and defeated Democratic candidate Tim Sheridan in the general election.

+2016

+Calvert ran for a thirteenth term and defeated Democratic candidate Tim Sheridan for a second time in the general election.

+2018

+Calvert ran for a fourteenth term and defeated Democratic candidate Julia Peacock in the general election.